Fewer than 4 percent of 911 calls are related to violent crime, even in cities with high homicide rates.

 Though every police shooting is not necessarily preceded by a 911 call for service, too often a 911 call for help with a difficult situation escalates into a deadly police-civilian encounter.
 And both Black Americans and people with serious mental illnesses are at heightened risk during these encounters.
-Black Americans are nearly three times more likely to be shot and killed by police than white Americans, and one in four people shot and killed by police displayed symptoms of mental illness at the time of the encounter.6Everytown analysis of 2013 to 2019 Mapping Police Violence (accessed June 4, 2020) and population data from the US Census.
-This may underestimate the true rate as race was unknown for approximately 10% of the reported deaths.
+Black Americans are nearly three times more likely to be shot and killed by police than white Americans, and one in five people shot and killed by police displayed symptoms of mental illness at the time of the fatal encounter.6Everytown analysis of 2018 to 2022 Mapping Police Violence (accessed February 22, 2023) and population data from the US Census.
 National Violent Death Reporting System 2009-2012 (17 states participating) and also shows Black Americans killed by police at a rate 2.8 times higher than white Americans, see DeGue et al., 2016.
-CDC’s data on 2010-2014 deaths categorized as legal intervention shows a rate of police killing of Black males aged 10+ 2.8 times higher than white males 10+ years old, see Buehler, 2017; Everytown analysis of 2017 to 2021 Mapping Police Violence (accessed January 3, 2022) and population data from the US Census.
-Persons with unknown or unclear information about symptoms of mental illness or those indicated as being under the influence of drugs or alcohol are excluded from the analysis.
+CDC’s data on 2010-2014 deaths categorized as legal intervention shows a rate of police killing of Black males aged 10+ 2.8 times higher than white males 10+ years old, see Buehler, 2017; DeGue et al 2016 analysis of NVDRS 2009-2012.
+An additional 11% of the persons killed by police were classified as other (non-violent) crimes, including traffic stops, brandishing a weapon in public, and well-being checks.